Get the highlights in your inbox every week.

 Second, we've seen remarkable leadership support.
 We took a similar approach with our senior leaders actively engaging with each, seeking to understand what they would be passionate about supporting and what concerns they had.
 I also provided them with their organization's data, along with the industry research.
 From those conversations, we put our heads together and came up with actions that were meaningful to them and tailored to fit their passions and their organization's unique needs.
 The result was a team of senior leaders who feel a passion for diversity and inclusion, and who actively advocate for it, each in their own authentic way.
 When I talk to HR leaders in other companies, I'm reminded of how difficult it is to inspire that level of support and engagement.

 Third, we've seen an impact that goes far beyond our company walls.
 By coming together and sharing what we're doing, both inside and outside of Red Hat, we discover new opportunities where we can make a difference, as well as ways to get more value from our existing efforts.
-For example, this year, we added a new track to the Red Hat Summit called "Culture of Collaboration," with sessions focused on diversity and inclusion, the open source way, and how to make organizations more open and collaborative.
+For example, this year, we added a new track to the Red Hat Summit about collaborative culture with sessions focused on diversity and inclusion, the open source way, and how to make organizations more open and collaborative.
 Our customers and partners welcomed these topics, and those sessions sparked requests from Red Hatters to bring similar workshops to their customer and partner events.

 One big takeaway that I've had from this experience is that diversity and inclusion is a personal topic.
 Although at times it's messy, I have also been surprised by how simple some solutions can be.
 Having an open environment where people feel free to share their perspectives gives you the opportunity to make changes that benefit others.
 For example, we learned from this process that many managers opened conversations with their teams by saying, "Hey guys," or "Hey, guys and ladies," which made some women on those teams feel uncomfortable.
 Now, we coach our managers to use "Hey team," a simple and more inclusive greeting that welcomes everyone without calling attention to gender.